Crepitus of the Knee: When is it Serious after Total knee replacement surgery? When is it serious in a native joint?

 Many people complain of crepitus in the knee joint, but most often it is harmless.
 The “cracking” or “crunching” sound often occurs when standing up or performing some type of exercise.
-There is a theory that the popping sound occurs because air bubbles are caught in between the tissues and then burst, creating the sound.
+This noise is associated with negative emotions, misplaced fear, inaccurate health beliefs and has even lead to altered mental and physical behavior.

 Crepitus in the knee joint can occur in people of all ages but it tends to be more common with advancing age.
 The sound may be loud or soft but this is not indicative of the degree of pathology.

-But does crepitus signal something ominous in the knee joint?
+Does crepitus signal something ominous in the native knee joint?

-Most orthopedic surgeons, including Dr. Karkare, say that in most cases, crepitus is harmless if it occurs in normal people.
-But if crepitus is associated with an injury, or, if there is knee pain or swelling, then further investigations are required.
+Crepitus is harmless if it does not cause pain.
+Knee crepitus is not associated with poor strength or inferior knee function.
+However, if crepitus is associated with an injury, or, if there is associated knee pain or swelling, then further investigations are required.

 What are causes of crepitus?